83 Percent Of Security Staff Waste Time Fixing Other IT Problems

 An anonymous reader shares a report: A new survey of security professionals reveals that 83 percent say colleagues in other departments turn to them to fix personal computer problems.
 The study by security management company FireMon shows a further 80 percent say this is taking up more than an hour of their working week, which in a year could equate to more than $88,000.
 For organizations, eight percent of professionals surveyed helping colleagues out five hours a week or more could be costing over $400,000.
 Organizations are potentially paying qualified security professionals salaries upwards of $100,000 a year and seeing up to 12.5 percent of that investment being spent on non-security related activities.

-On what planet is this true: (Score:2)
+On what planet is this true: (Score:3)

 "IT personnel are usually the helpful, go-to people for sorting out issues"?